RupeshKumar4511/Web-Designing-and-Development/README.md

 <br>

 <b>Higher Order function/methods :<b>
-functions which either takes function as an argument or return function as output then it is called as Higher Order function. like forEach(),map(),filter() ,reduce() etc.
+Functions which either takes function as an argument or return function as output then it is called as Higher Order function. like forEach(),map(),filter() ,reduce() etc.

 # Important from Arrow function: